Arganox/arganox.github.io/_posts/2016-01-10-Project-pfSense-Further-Enhancements.md

 First we configure the timecounter to use the i8254 device.

-- In order to do so 'on-the-fly' you can run the following command in a shell prompt on your firebox:
+- In order to do so 'on-the-fly' you can run the following command in a shell prompt on your firebox

 ```
 sysctl kern.timecounter.hardware=i8254
 ```

-I did add this setting to the system tunables:
+- Then add these settings to the system tunables

 	- Navigate to System > Advanced > System Tunables
 	- Add the config from the command above
 	- **TODO** Add screenshot of settings to add
 	- Save and Apply config

 Next we enable PowerD